lbrandy/lbrandy.ruhoh.com/_posts/parallel-programming-is-hard-right.md

 	<li>You can almost always abstract away the synchronization primitives and unit-test them really well.</li>
 	<li>There are tons of good off-the-shelf and well-tested synchronization libraries for most platforms, and most languages.</li>
 	<li>The <a href="http://www.mysql.com/">truly difficult synchronization problems</a> have many, many smart people working on them, and these are things you should not be reinventing.</li>
-	<li><strong>And last but not least, and most importantly, no matter how difficult your synchronization issues are, I can assure you that bigger problems are lurking.</strong></li>
+	<li>**And last but not least, and most importantly, no matter how difficult your synchronization issues are, I can assure you that bigger problems are lurking.**</li>
 </ol>
 <h3>Why parallel programming is actually hard</h3>
 There is probably no one correct answer to this question, but most will probably involve words like: granularity, throughput, response-time, cache size, memory bottleneck, and so on.